open-education-hub/binary-security/chapters/extra/pwntools-intro/reading/README.md

 Continuing.
 ```

 The continue command will return control to the terminal in which we're running the pwntools script.
-This is where the raw_input comes in handy, because it will wait for you to say “go” before proceeding further.
-Now if you hit `<Enter>` at the Send payload? prompt, you will notice that GDB has reached the breakpoint you've previously set.
+This is where the `raw_input()` function comes in handy, because it will wait for you to say`“go` before proceeding further.
+Now if you hit `<Enter>` at the `Send payload?` prompt, you will notice that GDB has reached the breakpoint you've previously set.

 You can now single-step each instruction of the shellcode inside GDB to see that everything is working properly.
 Once you reach int `0x80`, you can continue again (or close GDB altogether) and interact with the newly spawned shell in the pwntools session.